 and it’s one of my favorites because the recipes are unique and homegrown.
 They’re rough in that some have way too many ingredients or call for odd sized pans or needed a touch of “something” from the test kitchen to be perfect, but the recipes in the book have the test kitchen’s suggestions/fixes written in, so that when you make the recipe at home, it will be perfect.

-This recipe is one of the also-rans, but definitely a winner with me.
-I chose it because I liked the name and because I had some Andes mint chips to use, but based on how good these were, I’ll be making them again.
+These Grasshopper Brownie Cookies didn’t win a prize, but were definitely a winner with me.
+I chose the recipe because I liked the name and because I had some Andes mint chips to use, but based on how good these were, I’ll be making them again.
 Here’s the recipe, which was submitted by Karen Hildreth.
 I re-ordered the ingredients, used unsalted butter and toasted the almond slices, but that’s it.

 Chocolate Grasshopper Brownie Cookies